2026 United States Senate elections: Michigan

 Two-term Democrat Gary Peters was narrowly reelected in 2020 with 49.9% of the vote.
-On January 28, 2025, he announced that he will not seek reelection.
+On January 28, 2025, he announced that he would not seek reelection.

-State senator Mallory McMorrow, former Wayne County Health, Human, and Veterans Services Department Director Abdul El-Sayed, and Congresswoman Haley Stevens of the 11th congressional district have announced their candidacies.
-Research health specialist Rachel Howard is also running.
-State Attorney General Dana Nessel may choose to run.
-Former state House Speaker Joe Tate announced his candidacy on May 11, 2025, but suspended his campaign on August 8, 2025 and endorsed Stevens.
+Former Wayne County Health, Human, and Veterans Services Department Director Abdul El-Sayed and U.S. Representative Haley Stevens of the 11th congressional district ran in the Democratic primary.
+El-Sayed narrowly defeated Stevens and is the Democratic nominee.

-For the Republicans, Mike Rogers, former U.S. Representative for the 8th congressional district and 2024 Republican nominee for U.S. Senate, has announced his candidacy.
-Other Republicans running include engineer Fred Heuterbise and dentist Kent Benham.
-Potential Republican candidates include 2022 Republican gubernatorial nominee Tudor Dixon and state senator Jonathan Lindsey.
+Former U.S. Representative for the 8th congressional district and 2024 U.S. Senate nominee Mike Rogers is the Republican nominee.

 Minnesota

-One-term Democrat Tina Smith was reelected in 2020 with 48.7% of the vote after being appointed by Governor Mark Dayton in 2018 following the resignation of Al Franken and subsequently winning a special election that same year.
+One-term Democrat Tina Smith was reelected in 2020 with 48.7% of the vote after being appointed by Governor Mark Dayton in 2018 following Al Franken's resignation and then winning a special election that year.
 On February 13, 2025, she announced she would not seek a second full term in 2026.
 Incumbent Lieutenant Governor Peggy Flanagan announced her candidacy the same day.
-Congresswoman Angie Craig announced her candidacy on April 29.
-State senator Melisa López Franzen had announced a campaign, but withdrew on May 17.
+U.S. Representative Angie Craig announced her candidacy on April 29.
+Flanagan won the nomination with 59% of the vote.

-2024 Republican U.S. Senate nominee Royce White, retired U.S. Navy officer Tom Weiler, and former Navy SEAL Adam Schwarze have announced their candidacies.
-Potential Republican candidates include state representative Kristin Robbins and attorney Ryan Wilson, who ran for Minnesota State Auditor in 2022.
+Republicans running included sportscaster Michele Tafoya, 2024 Republican U.S. Senate nominee and former professional basketball player Royce White, retired U.S. Navy officer Tom Weiler, and former Navy SEAL Adam Schwarze.
+Tafoya ultimately won the nomination with 52% of the vote.

 Mississippi

-One-term Republican Cindy Hyde-Smith was reelected in 2020 with 54.1% of the vote after being appointed in 2018 and subsequently winning a special election that same year.
+One-term Republican Cindy Hyde-Smith was reelected in 2020 with 54.1% of the vote after being appointed in 2018 and winning a special election later that year.
 She is running for a second full term in office.
-She is being challenged by physician Sarah Adlakha in the Republican primary.
+She defeated physician Sarah Adlakha in the Republican primary on March 10, 2026.

-Among Democrats, Lowndes County District Attorney Scott Colom and Priscilla Williams-Till, a cousin of Emmett Till, have announced their candidacies.
+Lowndes County District Attorney Scott Colom defeated U.S. Marine Corps veteran Albert Littell, and Priscilla Williams-Till, a cousin of Emmett Till, in the Democratic primary on March 10, 2026.

-Also running is attorney Ty Pinkins, who was the Democratic nominee for Secretary of State in 2023 and U.S. Senate in 2024.
-Pinkins is now running as an independent.
+Ty Pinkins, the Democratic nominee for Secretary of State in 2023 and for U.S. Senate in 2024, is running as an independent.

 Montana

 Two-term Republican Steve Daines was reelected in 2020 with 55% of the vote.
+On March 4, 2026, Daines announced he would not seek reelection.
+The same day, U.S. Attorney Kurt Alme announced his candidacy and immediately won Daines's endorsement.

-Former state representative Reilly Neill is running for the Democratic nomination.
-Former Democratic U.S. Senator Jon Tester, who was defeated in 2024, has said he will not seek election.
+Former state Representative Reilly Neill ran for the Democratic nomination, but was defeated in the Democratic primary by former U.S. Air Force Lieutenant Colonel Alani Bankhead in a major upset.

+Seth Bodnar, the president of the University of Montana until January 2026, is running as an independent candidate.
+Former U.S. Senator Jon Tester endorsed Bodnar, surprising many and angering many Democrats.